FAQ: What are the Davis Cup and Billie Jean King Cup?

 Tennis is often thought of as an individual sport, but there are times when players come together to represent their country as a team.
-The Davis Cup and Fed Cup are annual highlights on the calendar so here’s what you need to know about them and their relevance to the Tokyo 2020 Olympic Games.

 Davis Cup was created when members of the 1900 Harvard University tennis team wanted to arrange a match between USA and Great Britain.
 One of the American players, Dwight Davis, designed the tournament format and purchased the tournament’s trophy with his own money.
 His name would become synonymous with the tournament.

 The idea of the Fed Cup was brought up in 1919 but did not become a reality until 1963 when it was launched as a way to celebrate the International Tennis Federation’s (ITF) 50th anniversary.
 Back then it was the Federation Cup before the name was shortened in 1995.

 In September 2020, the Fed Cup was renamed after tennis legend, Billie Jean King, who has been a proponent for equality in the sport throughout her career.
 The tournament bearing her name has the biggest annual prize fund in women’s team sports, matching that awarded in Davis Cup.

 Has Canada ever won a Davis Cup or Billie Jean King Cup title?

 Team Canada made history in 2022 when the country won its first ever Davis Cup title.
 Félix Auger-Aliassime and Denis Shapovalov each won their singles matches in the final to defeat Australia 2-0 and claim the trophy.
 Veteran Vasek Pospisil was key in Canada getting to that final, teaming with Auger-Aliassime to win the pivotal doubles match against Italy in the semifinal.
 Before that, he played doubles alongside Shapovalov in the quarterfinals against Germany, another must-win match.